Home Research Publications Teaching About

 5. Random dynamics in many-body systems: Entanglement dynamics, scrambling in chaotic systems

-Exercises: There will be exercises roughly every two weeks, including some numerical ones in the context of applications.
+Exercises: There will be exercises every two weeks on Thursdays, starting at 17 April.
+Exercises may include some numerical ones in the context of applications.
+Completed exercises should be uploaded via ILIAS.